 Open enrollment for 2021 coverage ended in mid-December 2020, but the Biden administration opened a COVID-related enrollment window soon after taking office.
 This window, which has been extended through August 15, 2021, is available to anyone eligible to use the marketplace — it’s an opportunity for uninsured people to sign up for coverage, and it’s also an opportunity for people who already have marketplace coverage to switch to a different plan.

 This is particularly useful given the additional premium subsidies that are available for 2021 as a result of the American Rescue Plan.
-These subsidies will be displayed in the rate calculations on HealthCare.gov as of April 1, but their availability is backdated to January 1, 2021.
-So current enrollees will be able to claim the additional subsidies for the first few months of the year when they file their 2021 tax returns.
-In order to activate the additional subsidies so that they can be subtracted from monthly premiums for the remainder of the year, enrollees will need to return to the marketplace and follow the instructions for recalculating their subsidy amount for 2021.
+These subsidies became available on HealthCare.gov as of April 1, but their availability is backdated to January 1, 2021.
+So enrollees will be able to claim the additional subsidies for the first few months of the year when they file their 2021 tax returns.
+In order to activate the additional subsidies so that they can be subtracted from monthly premiums for the remainder of the year, enrollees need to return to the marketplace and follow the instructions for recalculating their subsidy amount for 2021.

 After August 15, 2021, enrollment in health plans through New Hampshire’s marketplace will be limited to people who experience a qualifying event (as always, a qualifying event is not necessary for Native Americans or people who are eligible for Medicaid or CHIP).